-TMWT is an independent media platform spotlighting the stories of Muslim women and nurturing beliefs rooted in Agency.
+TMWT is an independent media platform spotlighting the stories of Muslim women.
+We centre untold stories; stories that represent the diversity of Muslim women’s experiences.
+Our focus is on essays that incorporate anything from social justice and institutional corruption to wellbeing, history and Muslim women’s rights.
+We want to nurture beliefs rooted in Agency and Equality.
 We aim to be one of the most authoritative and informative guides to what is happening in the world of Muslim women.
 We hope to cover key issues, spark debates, progressive ideas and difficult topics to get the Muslim world talking.

 At TMWT, we believe in centring the Muslim woman’s mind, rather than her body.
 For so long, the focus has been on what the Muslim woman’s body can and cannot do.
 Standards for women’s bodies in Muslim communities are predicated on the male gaze.
 It is, for sure, a standard that is different from the Eurocentric mainstream, but it is a standard.
-And this is why our platform chooses not to focus on fashion and beauty, but on nurturing the mind of the woman.
+And this is why our platform chooses not to focus on the physical but on the mind and soul of the woman.

 Collaborate with The Muslim Women Times

 TMWT is open to partnerships.
 These are helpful connections who aren’t necessarily part of our team but can steer us in the right direction.
 Partnering with relevant brands can bring more exposure to our media platform, as we share our audiences with one another as well as ideas and opportunities.
 Get in touch with us here